 Everett gets the girl

 It opens with garish spaghetti-influenced titles and jangly music (interesting to see the reverse-engineering process going on as Italian Westerns started influencing proper ones).
-We see Buck Wyatt (Taylor) – and what a classic Western name that is – in a saloon, playing cards in a crooked game, with an accomplice signaling to his opponents what cards Wyatt has, just as had happened in his first Western (was it perhaps a deliberate reference?)
+We see Buck Wyatt (Taylor) in a saloon, playing cards in a crooked game, with his opponents' accomplice signaling what cards Wyatt has, just as had happened in his first Western -was it perhaps a deliberate reference?
+What was certainly a deliberate reference is Taylor's character's name; he had been Buck Wyatt in the great Westward the Women in 1951.

 Rich rancher villain Bettger